StalK637466/Notes-Of-Leo/CTF Writeups/ReadMe.md

 # Writeups
-### I'm currently part of the Wind team.
+### I'm currently part of the [Wind Team)](https://www.thesecuritywind.com/) .
 I do an average of one ctf per week, and I'm specialize in steganography CTFs.
 - [RootME - (place under construction🚧)](RootME)
 - [Cyberini - (place under construction🚧)](CyberiniCTF)
 - [2024](2024)